 Find out what trauma insurance is and the critical situations it covers.

-Trauma insurance (also known as critical illness insurance) will provide you with a lump sum payment in the event you suffer a serious medical condition.
-Most insurers will cover up to 50 different conditions including;
+Trauma insurance (also known as critical illness insurance) is a form cover that provides lump sum payment in the event you suffer a serious medical condition.
+Serious medical conditions are defined by each brand differently and most insurers will cover up to 50 different conditions.
+Most policies will include some form of cover for:

 - Heart attack